Sensitivity-Based Distributed Programming for Non-Convex Optimization

-Additionally, we derive criteria, depending on the problem structure and interaction between subsystems, for SBDP to converge quadratically. \item We explicitly consider the SBDP method in a distributed optimal control context.
-In particular, we explore the effect of the prediction horizon length on the convergence behavior of SBDP. \item We validate the theoretical results with several numerical simulations of relevant problems and demonstrate the efficacy of the proposed approach through the distributed optimal control of coupled inverted pendulums. \end{itemize}
+Additionally, we derive criteria, depending on the problem structure and interaction between subsystems, for SBDP to converge quadratically. \item We explicitly consider SBDP in a distributed optimal control context.
+In particular, we explore the effect of the prediction horizon length on its convergence behavior. \item We validate the theoretical results with several numerical simulations of relevant problems and demonstrate the efficacy of the proposed approach through the distributed optimal control of coupled inverted pendulums. \end{itemize}

 The paper is structured in the following way: Section~\ref{sec:ProblemStatement} introduces the problem formulation, for which the SBDP approach is derived in Section \ref{sec:dist_solution}.
 Local convergence of SBDP is analyzed in Section \ref{sec:alg_analysis}.
 In Section \ref{sec:DMPC}, the application of the approach to nonlinear optimal control problems is discussed in more detail.
 The numerical evaluation is presented in Section \ref{sec:num_eval}, before the paper is summarized in Section \ref{sec:conclusion}.